Chapter 9 Clustering

 ## [6] "betweenss" "size" "iter" "ifault"

-As you can see above, the clustering object returned by kmeans
+As you can see above, the fit object has a lot of information

 that can be used to visualize the clusters, pick K, and evaluate the total WSSD.

-package.
-Let’s start by visualizing the clustering
+Let’s start by visualizing the clusters as a colored scatter plot!
+In

 ## # A tibble: 18 × 3